eugeneloza/decoherence/readme_constructor.txt

 #System requirements

 Constructor is a Desktop-only tool, it is not compatible with Android.
 Other system requirements are identical to the game.
+Linux version of the Constructor tool requires GTK+2 (Thanks Akien for the information).

 #Features